Pseudo and quasi quark PDF in the BFKL approximation: Ioffe-time distribution at leading twist and next-leading twist

 We now need to perform the inverse Mellin transform.
 We will consider only the case $0<{Q_s^2x^2_\perp\over 4}<1$ which is consistent with twist expansion.
 Indeed, in performing the inverse Mellin transform, one could also consider the case ${Q_s^2x^2_\perp\over 4}>1$, but this case is inconsistent with \textit{twist expansion} because higher powers of $x^2_\perp$ cannot be disregarded.
 The inverse Mellin transform of (\ref{q-2leadingres-sum}) is

 where $I_1(u)$ is the modified Bessel function with

-The outcome given in Eq. (\ref{LT-NLTioffeamp}) represents the Ioffe-time amplitude, including next-to-leading twist corrections.
-In Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, we depict the real and imaginary components of the leading (Eq. (\ref{q-saddpoint}), green dashed curve) and next-to-leading (Eq. (\ref{q-2leadingres-sum}), solid red curve) twist corrections, in comparison with the BFKL resummation result.
+The result given in eq. (\ref{LT-NLTioffeamp}) represents the Ioffe-time amplitude, including next-to-leading twist corrections.
+In Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, we show the real and imaginary components of the leading (eq. (\ref{q-saddpoint}), green dashed curve) and next-to-leading (eq. (\ref{q-2leadingres-sum}), solid red curve) twist corrections, in comparison with the BFKL resummation result.

 For the real part, the leading and next-to-leading twist corrections exhibit a value of approximately $-1$ at Ioffe-time $\varrho=8$ and display a modest decrease for larger values of $\varrho$.
 Conversely, the BFKL resummed curves possess a value of roughly $-2$ for $\varrho=8$ and demonstrate a swift decline for higher values of $\varrho$.
 Regarding the imaginary part, although an overlap between the leading and next-to-leading twist corrections and the numerical outcome of the BFKL resummation (blue dashed curve) is observed at $\varrho=12$, the leading and next-to-leading twist corrections exhibit a gentle increase, while the BFKL resummed result rises more rapidly.